pstadler/flightplan/README.md

 remote.ls('foo'); // ls: foo: No such file or directory remote.log('Previous command failed, but flight was not aborted');
 remote.unsafe();
-remote.ls('foo'); // ls: foo: No such file or directory -&gt; abort
+remote.ls('foo'); // ls: foo: No such file or directory
+// flight aborted
 ```

 ### transport.debug(message)